twardoch/uubed-docs/docs/family/shq64.md

 ---
-title: "Shq64: SimHash Variant for Similarity Preservation"
-keywords: shq64, encoding, simhash, similarity
-sidebar: family_sidebar
-permalink: family_shq64.html
-folder: family
+layout: default
+title: Shq64
+parent: Encoding Family
+nav_order: 2
-summary: Shq64 (SimHash QuadB64) provides compact, similarity-preserving hash encoding with position safety and fixed-length output.
+description: "Shq64 (SimHash QuadB64) provides compact, similarity-preserving hash encoding with position safety and fixed-length output."
 ---

 TLDR: Shq64 is like a super-efficient fingerprinting system for your data.
 It creates a tiny, fixed-size code that tells you how similar two pieces of information are, without revealing the original data or causing accidental matches in your search results.